Geometric quantization rules in QCPB theory: Introduction

 Thus, a dynamical variable $\hat{f}$ with the geomenergy defined above, then covariant dynamics is rewritten in the form

 As a consequence of the imaginary geomenergy, we can say that imaginary geomenergy is a new kind of Hamiltonian operator.
 Obviously, if the covariant equilibrium equation $\left[ \hat{f},\hat{H} \right]=0$ holds, then it yields $\frac{d}{dt}\hat{f}+\hat{f}\hat{w}=0$ or this covariant equilibrium formula in the form shows $\frac{d}{dt}\hat{f}=-\hat{f}\hat{w}$, accordingly, $\hat{f}$ is said to be a quantum covariant conserved quantity.
-It's convinced that the G-dynamics is a bridge to connect the quantum mechanics and general relativity, it means the G-dynamics for the quantum gravity.
+It's convinced that the G-dynamics is a bridge to deeply realize the quantum mechanics.